microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/markdown.md

   - [ ] Item 2
   - [x] Item 3
 - Add a References section to the end of the document with links to external references
-- Prefer tables over lists for comparisons and reports to make research and results more readable
+- Prefer tables to lists for comparisons and reports to make research and results more readable

   | Option     | Pros             | Cons               |
   | ---------- | ---------------- | ------------------ |